Evraa/wav2lip-edit/readme.md

     - Takes up to one hour to predect faces on a 120 seconds video with 25 fps.
 * CPU with fewer fps (5 fps)
     - Takes up to 15 mins.
 Results are ..
+    - Problem is that the argument `fps` is kinda useless, to adjust the videos fps .. you need to modify it manually.
+This version of the code is modified, it will ask you for the fps while running.

 ## Can't find temp/temp.wav!
 ```python3